 The Science of Gaining and Losing Weight

 Is your body weight weighing on your mind?
 If yes, then you aren’t alone.
-Our obsession with losing or gaining weight is evident by the number of special diets, supplements, exercise routines, and fitness books available in the market.
+Our obsession with gaining or losing weight is evident by various concepts related to nutrition for weight gain or weight loss comprising special diets and supplements, exercise routines, and fitness books available in the market.
 But, even so, most of us might have a limited understanding of the mechanisms of weight regulation.
 So let’s explore the science of gaining or losing weight.

 What is energy balance?

 Energy is another word for calories.
 Your body’s energy balance is the relationship between “energy in” (calories consumed through food and drink) and “energy out” (calories used for vital body functions and physical activity).

 Energy is stored in food in the form of macronutrients — carbohydrates (carbs), protein, and fat.
 While consumption of one gram each of carbs and protein provides you with four calories, the same amount of fat will provide you with nine calories.
 You utilize the calories stored in your food for three primary functions: living, working, and creating energy reserves.

 About 20%-30% of your energy expenditure comes from active physical tasks like standing, walking, climbing stairs (known as non-exercise activity thermogenesis or NEAT), and exercise (known as exercise-related activity thermogenesis).
 You can modulate this fraction of your energy expenditure the most by increasing or decreasing not only how much you exercise, but also how much you move during the day.

 And finally, about 10% is used in digesting and metabolising your food, known as the thermic effect of food (TEF).
 Any calories you consume over your requirements end up being stored as body fat, so that our body can break it down and make use of it when necessary.